AsgerLChristiansen/Data-Science-Exam-2023/README.md

 Contains plots of parameter recovery and results.

 ## Pop Data
-Contains an excel sheet, compiled by hand, from data from the US census bureau.
+Contains an excel sheet containing US state population from 2013 through 2019, compiled by hand from data from the US census bureau.

 ## Stan Code
 Contains three stan files.
 These are: